In 2018 The Letten Foundation and the Young Academy of Norway joined forces to establish the 2 million NOK Letten Prize for young researchers.

 A generous prize

-The Letten Prize of 2 million NOK (ca. 215 000 EUR/260 000 USD) will be awarded every other year to a young researcher under the age of 45 who conducts research aimed at solving global challenges within the fields of health, development, environment and equality in aspects of human life.
+The Letten Prize of 2 million NOK will be awarded every other year to a young researcher under the age of 45 who conducts research aimed at solving global challenges within the fields of health, development, environment and equality in all aspects of human life.
 Aimed at reaching a global audience and funding research of great societal relevance, researchers within all disciplines are encouraged apply for the prize.
-The call for applications will be published on the Letten Prize website on April 3, with a closing date of May 31.
-Shortlisted candidates will be called for interviews in late June/early July.
-The winner will receive the award in Oslo on 13 September 2018.
-Prepare to apply by reading the criteria for the prize.

-The Chair of the Young Academy of Norway, Dr. Magnus Aronsen, is equally excited about the new partnership:
+The Young Academy of Norway is equally excited about the new partnership:

 ‘For us as a young organization, the prize represents a unique opportunity to celebrate both researchers and research: The prize celebrates the commitment of excellent young researchers and will no doubt make a big difference for the winners in the years to come.
 At the same time, the prize also serves as a platform wherein we hope to increase the public awareness and inform debate on how research can be used to solve global challenges.’